Can a Parent Actually Hurt Their Child’s Chances of Being Bilingual?

 Your child will benefit from learning a second language.
 Studies have shown that being bilingual helps make children better multitaskers, more empathetic individuals, and better communicators.
 They’re also better at focusing and making important decisions.
 And while a child is young, the more exposure they have to the language, the easier it is for them to acquire it.

 We live in a world where being bilingual is becoming increasingly in high demand.
-And by speaking to your child in the target language and working with them to gain fluency, you’re helping provide them with a powerful tool to succeed in life.
+If you know how to raise a bilingual child well, you can give them that advantage.
+By speaking to your child in the target language and working with them to gain fluency, you’re helping provide them with a powerful tool to succeed in life.
 While you may not be a native or even fluent speaker, by taking the time to raise your children bilingual, you’re showing them the value of knowing more than one language and better preparing them for the world.